 French Onion Soup with Roasted Poblano

-This cozy bowl of soup consists of deeply caramelized onions with roasted poblanos swimming in a delicious and flavorful broth that’s topped with gooey cheesy toast.
+This cozy bowl of soup filled with deeply caramelized onions and roasted poblanos is swimming in a delicious and flavorful broth that’s topped with gooey, cheesy toast.
 Comfort in a bowl!

 French Onion Soup with Roasted Poblano